Java-9000/Java-1000/README.md

 Javaeers Groups for [Java Training Videos](https://www.facebook.com/JavaVideos9000/) and [Java Training, General](https://www.facebook.com/groups/javatraining9000/).

-Finally, if you are looking for advanced lessons, consider joining the [Design, Frameworks & Threads](https://www.facebook.com/Java-Design-Frameworks-Thread-Video-Training-670850766419490) Group.
+If you are looking for advanced lessons, consider joining the [Design, Frameworks & Threads](https://www.facebook.com/Java-Design-Frameworks-Thread-Video-Training-670850766419490) Group.

+### Black Box Testing
+Finally, yet another great way to test Java is to use Robot Framework.
+[Here is](https://github.com/Python3-Training/Robot-Framework/tree/main/JavaExamples) how to use RF to build, test, as well as to document our efforts using any stand-alone CLI and JDK!

 ### Support our efforts:
 Like you, I too indeed have bills to pay as well...
 So you can help me help you